MatrixMike/aiko_engine_mp/ReadMe.md

 `ampy.pyboard.PyboardError: could not enter raw repl` then this is probably related.

-In this case, set a delay to sleep the program when it iss uploading the files:
+In this case, set a delay to sleep the program when it is uploading the files:
 `export AMPY_DELAY=4` will usually do the trick.

 <a name="resources" />